 SUPPORT THE SHOW AND ENJOY A PREMIUM PARACAST EXPERIENCE!
 Welcome to The Paracast+, five years young!
 For a low subscription fee, you will be able to download the ad-free version of The Paracast and the exclusive After The Paracast podcast, featuring color commentary, exclusive interviews, the continuation of interviews that began on the main episode of The Paracast.
 We also offer lifetime memberships!
 FLASH!
 For a limited time, you can save up to 40% on your subscription.
+Long-term susbcribers will receive a free coupon code for the James Fox UFO documentary "The Phenomenon" while supplies last.
+It's easier than ever to susbcribe!
 You can sign up right here!

 Yes, but I think we are kind of putting science into a box.Just a comment on the poll so far.
 I'm particularly impressed with the lone vote for firsthand experience.
 Although it could also have been mushed in with the "science isn't the only tool we have" option, IMO the vote for firsthand experience makes a definitive statement that recognizes that firsthand experience can represent truths that science and other types of intellectual investigation simply cannot provide a "Standard of Truth" for, particularly when it comes to the way that we perceive, visualize and feel about certain things.